CASE NAME | Dausab v The Minister of Justice [2024] NAHCMD 331 |

 The Applicant, Friedel Dausab, is a gay Namibian who has experienced the impact of these laws in both his personal and professional life.
 He is an expert in HIV prevention and treatment and has many years of experience as an LGBT rights activist.
 He brought the case in his personal capacity.

-The Respondents were the Minister of Justice, the Minister of Home Affairs, Safety and Security, the Minister of Defence, the Prosecutor General and the Attorney General.
-Some of the Respondents were cited because they are directly involved with the content and enforcement of the criminal law.
-Others were cited because they are responsible for specific pieces of legislation in which the offences are mentioned.
+The Respondents are the Minister of Justice, the Minister of Home Affairs, Safety and Security, the Minister of Defence, the Prosecutor General and the Attorney General.
+Some of the Respondents are cited because they are directly involved with the content and enforcement of the criminal law.
+Others are cited because they are responsible for specific pieces of legislation in which the offences are mentioned.

 APPLICABLE LAW